markfknight/vscode-typescript-scratchpad/README.md

 For editor defaults, adjust editor.config.

-To change Ts linting, adjust tslint.json.
+To change TS linting, adjust tslint.json.

 Adjust the settings in tsconfig.json to change the compiled output.